Deekshi082/crud-dd-task-mean-app/README.md

 # 🚀 **Upload Project to Server**

-We uploaded the entire project folder to:
+uploaded the entire project folder to:

 ```
 /home/ubuntu/project